johnlarson/blu/docs/user-guide/routing.rst

 Custom HTTP Behavior
 --------------------

 Blu is built on top of a web framework called `Quart <https://quart.palletsprojects.com>`_, and each request is handled in a Quart context.
 As a result, any context you can access in a Quart request handler can also be accessed in a Blu handler.

 You can also return any Quart response object from a handler.

+The example below makes use of Quart's API to create a REST API endpoint.

 .. code-block:: python